Skip to main content

 3. Reward: The craving being satisfied

 Before you change anything, write the loop down.
 What happened right before the behavior?
 What did you get out of it?
 Be honest.
-If you don't know the reward, you can't swap the routine.
+If you do not know the reward, you cannot swap the routine.

 Marcus was reaching for his phone every time he sat down to watch TV.
 He thought the problem was the phone.
 The problem was the couch.